 Will JPII graduates still meet or exceed the minimum undergraduate admissions requirements at all 16 constituent institutions of the University of North Carolina?

 Yes.
 Students will continue to receive the rigorous academics associated with a Catholic education to prepare them for college.

 Yes.
 JPII students benefit from the assistance of a full-time, licensed school counselor as well as our unique partnership with Dr. Tara Parker and Premier College Prep Consulting to provide them and their parents with the smoothest transition possible from JPII to the college of their choice.

 Will the athletics programs/sports change?

 Participation in competitive athletics is an integral part of every student’s educational experience at JPII, whether he or she is playing or supporting our teams as a spectator.
 JPII offers a wide array of sports teams and there are only plans to increase the sports teams.
-Any changes to the athletics program will only enhance the opportunities and experience of our student-athletes.

 Will the school remain in the same conference?

 At this time there are no plans to change athletic conferences.

 Sean Murphy will be reinstated as athletic director for the 2021-22 school year.